rupadana/filament-announce/README.md

 An easy way to shout your exceptional offerings to the potential users 🤑...
-Or some serious pressure bad employees 😡
+Or some serious pressure to bad employees 😡

 ## Installation